delftswa2016/desosa2016/opentripplanner/chapter.md

 At last the end-users have to be mentioned.
 The end-users will use the app, website or other solution build on top of OTP, e.g. to plan a trip.
 Because this group of users is not directly involved in OTP (they will never directly use OTP), they are out of scope for this chapter.

-![Benefiters vs Developers, Users vs Providers](images-team-opentripplanner/companies.png) _Figure 1: Categorization of the users_
+![Benefiters vs Developers, Users vs Providers](images-team-opentripplanner/companies.png) _Categorization of the users_

 #### Contributors
 It's hard to make a distinction between different types of contributors.
 There are no explicit testers, documentation writers or maintainers.
 Most contributors are involved through their company or an application.
 The main contributors are shown below with their profile pictures, names and GitHub user names.
 The people of the GitHub OpenTripPlanner organization are marked with a red square.
 The people shown at the bottom of the picture do not belong to a larger company, but all have made an app or website incorporating OTP.
-![Conveyal, local authorities and others](images-team-opentripplanner/overview_stakeholders.png) _Figure 2: Overview of the main contributors, including their companies_
+![Conveyal, local authorities and others](images-team-opentripplanner/overview_stakeholders.png) _Overview of the main contributors, including their companies_

 #### Integrators: Andrew and Laurent
 Andrew Byrd (@abyrd) is the overall manager of OTP and acts like an integrator.
 He decides which new features should be added and how bugs should be solved properly in order to remain the ideas behind OTP.
 On GitHub he is responsible for nearly all pull request merges.
 His role as a manager can clearly be distinguished at issue [#2153](https://github.com/opentripplanner/OpenTripPlanner/issues/2153).
 He shows clear understanding of the ideas behind OTP and pushes solutions directly to the codebase.
 At the Mailing Lists, he does not answer questions on the normal usage of OTP, but he does read through the discussions and tries to manage the resources correctly by for example redirecting discussions towards a GitHub issue if it would better belong there ([for example at this discussion](https://groups.google.com/forum/#!topic/opentripplanner-dev/bCRtwdmUPoA)).
 He also posts announcements on the Dev mailing list regarding new or deleted functions, as can be seen [at this topic on Path Parsers](https://groups.google.com/forum/#!topic/opentripplanner-dev/a-bNRJpa1cA).
 If he fixes a bug himself, he doesn't use a pull request but directly pushes to the repository.
 This sometimes leads to discussions at issues where Andrew claims he fixed the issue, with an immediate response of some one else claiming it still does not work or a new bug appeared.
 Even compilation errors sneak through ([see here](https://github.com/opentripplanner/OpenTripPlanner/pull/2194))!
 It is remarkable that a manager of an open source project does not like to be controlled himself while requesting this from the other contributors.